ENDE25/Clean-UX/README.md

 # Clean-UX
-ShellScripts for cleaning linux in APT and DNF
+ShellScripts for cleaning linux in APT and DNF, emptying the disk of obsolete files.